ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 > ✔ working, not expected to change (that much) breaking in the near future
 >

-JSON-Schema is handled mostly by the `widgetStack` for you, focus on the behaviour of the widget, connect it through the provided properties and the HOC `extractValue` (only non-scalar values).
+JSON-Schema is handled mostly by the `pluginStack` for you, focus on the behaviour of the widget, connect it through the provided properties and the HOC `extractValue` (only non-scalar values).

 Each widget get's a properties provided by the root schema renderer or added by plugins.